zeidoo/tutorial-bean-flink-kubernetes-pojo/README.md

 # What

-This demo project shows how to pass POJOs around Apache Beam's DoFns.
+This demo project shows how to pass PoJos around Apache Beam's DoFns.
 Furthermore, it shows how to run the pipeline on Apache Flink running on a Kubernetes cluster.

 In this project we're building a super advanced AI powered historian that receives one of the many genocide events